NOTRE-DAME CATHEDRALYour metro station is

 Saint-Michel-Notre-Dame (also on Line 4 metro)

-Much of what you see today is the result of extensive 19th century restorations but it has much to offer culture vultures...we recommend that you visit the Official Website for interior and exterior detail.
+Much of what you see today is the result of extensive restorations after the devastating fire of 15 April 2019.
+This iconic symbol of beauty, crafts, art, and human spirit has been lovingly restored to its former gloryThe city has much to thank the artisans planners and restorers for, for doing such a wonderful job.
 Join the queue to the left of the building to climb the towers (for a fee), but be aware it moves very slowly!
 Our top tip is to arrive around 15 minutes before the towers open at 10am and see how many people are waiting.

 |